 Clinical Research CoordinatorEmail: email@example.com

 Maribel Melendez received a Master of Business Administration in Healthcare Management from the University of Phoenix and is a graduate of Northeastern University with a Bachelor of Science in Health Education.
-Before arriving at the Cantor Center, Ms. Melendez worked in the Center for Community-Based Research in Population Sciences at the Dana-Farber Cancer Institute as a Research Coordinator for the Step Up, Trim, the Open Doors to Health, the United for Health and the Parent research studies.
+Before arriving at the Cantor Center, Ms. Melendez worked in the Center for Community-Based Research in Population Sciences at the Dana-Farber Cancer Institute as a Research Coordinator for the Step Up, Trim Down, the Open Doors to Health, the United for Health and the Parent (Jimmy Fund Clinic) research studies.
 Maribel is passionate about narrowing health and treatment disparities related to cancer in underserved populations.
-She was fortunate enough to receive the Employee Merit Award at Dana-Farber while in service at the Center for Community-Based Research, furthering her commitment to excellence and dedication.
+She was fortunate enough to receive the Employee Merit Award at Dana-Farber while in service at the Center for Community-Based Research, furthering her commitment to excellence.

 Research Data SpecialistEmail: firstname.lastname@example.org